-To help you choose between Stripe vs. Paddle vs. FastSpring, this guide compares:
+To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

-• What areas of the payment lifecycle each one provides a solution for (e.g., payment processing, gathering and remitting taxes, and subscription management) and what additional software you’ll need to add to your tech stack.
+- How much of the payment lifecycle each platform handles (e.g. payment processing, gathering and remitting taxes, subscription management, etc.), plus any additional software you’ll need to add to your tech stack.

-In a nutshell, Stripe primarily deals with payment processing, whereas FastSpring and Paddle handle payment processing, subscription management, collecting and remitting tax, fraud protection, and much more without the need for additional software.
+TL;DR: Stripe primarily deals with payment processing, whereas FastSpring and Paddle handle payment processing, subscription management, collecting and remitting tax, fraud protection, and much more — without the need for additional software.

 Table of Contents